mapcraftlabs/mapcraft_docs/excel_docs.md

 * Group - the name of the group for this attribute - the attributes get placed into an "accordion" with this header in the form that edits the attributes - e.g. "Affordable Housing"
 * Type - the type of attribute - e.g. string, float, percent
 * "Theme?" - whether or not to theme this attribute in the app - e.g. Yes or No
 * Layer - the name of the layer which will edit this attribute - in other words, some attributes are edited on the primary layer and some get edited on secondary layers and joined to the primary layer.
+If not present, it's assumed that the attribute will part of the primary layer.
+Only the inputs list should have this attribute, not globals or outputs.